 By KBB.com Editors

-With the full-size Sport Utility Vehicle beginning to fall from public favor, many manufacturers are pinning their hopes on a new class of SUV, commonly referred to as the crossover.
+With the full-size SUVs falling from public favor, manufacturers are pinning their hopes on a new class of SUV, commonly referred to as the crossover.
 The crossover combines the ride and handling of a car with the high seating position and spacious cargo hold of a large SUV, but without the larger vehicle's penalties for fuel economy and maneuverability.
-The latest crossover to enter the market is Mazda's CX-7, a sleek, five-passenger SUV with the heart of a sports car.
+One such vehicle is the 2008 Mazda CX-7, a sleek, five-passenger SUV with the heart of a sports car.
 Designed to evoke the same sporty image as Mazda's flagship performance coupe, the RX-8, the CX-7 may be the sportiest crossover you can buy for under $25,000.
 Although the CX-7's turbocharged four-cylinder engine may be a radical departure for those accustomed to a big V8, we think consumers will quickly warm up to its powerful performance and reasonable fuel consumption.

-If you're the type who prefers a sport coupe to a station wagon, but the realities of family life negate owning an MX-5, the CX-7's roomy rear seat, optional all-wheel drive and seductive good looks present a workable compromise.
+If you're the type who prefers a sport coupe to a station wagon, but the realities of family life mean you need interior space and versatility, the 2008 Mazda CX-7's roomy rear seat, optional all-wheel drive and seductive good looks present a workable compromise.

 Those who require seating for seven or the ability to tow more than 2000 pounds won't be enthusiastic about the CX-7.
 Drivers accustomed to a permanently-engaged four-wheel-drive system may not warm to the CX-7's Active Torque Split all-wheel-drive system that engages only when the front tires slip.